A moment in History

 Who DID NOT sin? – (X3) There is no sin in this person, who is, as stated above, also God

-21For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
+21For our sake he made the Lord Jesus Christ to be sin who knew no sin, so that in him we might become the righteousness of God.

 1 Peter 2:21–22 (ESV)